rtgodwin/rtgodwin.github.io/_pages/tavern1.md

 ## Garmsby

-> It's a *** nowhere town, after a long days journey on your way to *cough*, you stumble into inn The Lonely Woodsman exhausted and hungry.
-You hope that they are cheap, cause you are broke (each roll 4d4 sp).
+> It's a *** nowhere town, after a long days journey on your way to *cough*, you stumble into the inn The Lonely Woodsman exhausted and hungry.
+You would normally just camp, but their flyers said they were cheap, and you're broke (each roll 4d4 sp).

 - Locals eye them with excitement / anticipation.
 - Innkeeper Gomory Bulmage whines loudly about a rat problem.